netflyapi/netfly-api-doc/NetflyApi_Full_v2.md

 - 📥 Retrieve incoming Peppol documents assigned to your organization
 - 📃 Get a list of all sent and received documents
 - 👥 Manage your own Peppol participants (create, update, delete, list)
+- 🔔 Push data to your ERP (Webhook)

 ## 🏗️ Architecture